kgateway-dev/kgateway/devel/debugging/envoy-segfault.md

 $(IMAGE_REGISTRY)/gloo-ee-envoy-wrapper:$(VERSION)-debug
 ```

-This new image should emit more information about the segmentation fault, that you can include in a GitHub issue tracking the behavior.
+This new image should emit more information about the segmentation fault.

+Please note that Envoy seg faults are considered a security risk, and therefore, you should follow the [steps to notify Solo.io of a security issue](/devel/contributing/issues.md#security-issues)